GreyCorbel/admpwd-e-docs/articles/Guides/Operations/Admin/Install.md

 This step ensures that PDS service account has appropriate permissions on AD trees where managed objects are located.

 By default, PDS installs under NETWORK SERVICE asccount, but can be also operated under domain account or Group Managed Service Account.
-Steps in this guide assume that PDS is using NETWORK SERVICE account.
+Steps and command samples in this guide assume that PDS is using NETWORK SERVICE account and is running on AD member server.

 Best practice is to create AD group named "PDS Servers" (or any name confirming to naming convention for your AD) and make computer accounts of servers that are planned to run PDS service a members of this group.